serialseb/serialseb.github.com/_posts/2010/2010-10-20-creating-a-new-project-with-openwrap.markdown

 slug: creating-a-new-project-with-openwrap
 title: Creating a new project with OpenWrap
 wordpress_id: 12
+tags: [openwrap]
 ---

 With all this discussion of OpenWrap stuff, we've not covered yet how easy it is to create a new project in OpenWrap and get it off the ground.

 For OpenWrap to function, you don't need much.
 You need a /wraps folder at the root of your code, a descriptor file, and optionally a version file.

 ### Creating a new package

-The easiest way to create a new project is to use the _init-wrap _command with a name for your new package or project.
+The easiest way to create a new project is to use the _init-wrap_ command with a name for your new package or project.
 As I use git, I'll also ask it to generate the .gitignore files for me.